- Graph.time_evolution_operators_stf(hamiltonian, sample_times, evolution_times=None, *, name=None)

 sample_times (list or tuple or np.ndarray(1D, real)) – The N times at which you want to sample the unitaries.
 Must be ordered and contain at least one element.
 If you don’t provide evolution_times, sample_times must start with 0.

-evolution_times (list or tuple or np.ndarray(1D, real), optional) – The times at which the Hamiltonian should be sampled for the Runge–Kutta integration.
+evolution_times (list or tuple or np.ndarray(1D, real) or None, optional) – The times at which the Hamiltonian should be sampled for the Runge–Kutta integration.
 If you provide it, must start with 0 and be ordered.
 If you don’t provide it, the sample_times are used for the integration.

-name (str, optional) – The name of the node.
+name (str or None, optional) – The name of the node.

 Tensor of shape

 (..., N, D, D), representing the unitary time evolution.
 The n-th element (along the -3 dimension) represents the unitary (or batch of unitaries) from t = 0 to

 For more information on Stf nodes see the Working with time-dependent functions in Boulder Opal topic.

 Simulate the dynamics of a qubit, where a simple Gaussian drive rotate the qubit along the x-axis.